-The Johnston Covered Bridge is part of Two Glaciers Park, which is currently under development.
+The Johnston Covered Bridge is in Two Glaciers Park, which is currently under development.
 The public is welcome to visit the park’s two historic covered bridges: the Johnston and the Hanaway.
-Parking and green space is available at the Johntson Covered Bridge.
+Parking and green space is available at the Johnston Covered Bridge.

 Directions and Map

-From the corner of Main and Broad Streets in Lancaster, Ohio, head south on Broad Street for approximately 1 mile, then make a slight right onto Hamburg Road.
-Remain on Hamburg Road for approximately 4½ miles then turn left onto Hopewell Church Road.
-Continue on this road for about 2½ miles, then turn left onto Clear Creek Road and follow for about one-half mile.
+From the corner of Main and Broad Streets in Lancaster, Ohio, go south on Broad Street about one mile then then make a slight right onto Hamburg Road; continue on Hamburg Road for approximately 4.5 miles.
+Turn left onto Hopewell Church Road; continue on this road for about 2.5 miles.
+Turn left onto Clear Creek Road; continue about 0.5 miles.
 Turn right onto McDonald Road.
-The parking lot entrance for the Johnston Covered Bridge will be on the right.
+The parking lot entrance for the Johnston Covered Bridge is on the right.

 The park address is 7636 Clearport Rd SW; Lancaster, OH 43130.
 It is located in Madison township in Fairfield county.

 - a 99′-long historic covered bridge (Fairfield county’s longest covered bridge) spanning Clear Creek featuring Howe trusses, metal roof, and wood siding sitting on the original sandstone abutments.